christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 <!-- ### why replication is neccessary, and what it is-->

-This section provides the reader with an overview of the topic of distributed systems, defines the term _replication_, explains why replication is crucial for many of those systems, discusses various replication protocols, and concludes with a literature review of recent research in this area.
+This section provides the reader with an overview of the topic of _distributed database systems_ (DDBS), defines the term _replication_, explains why replication is crucial for many of those systems, discusses various replication protocols, and concludes with a literature review of recent research in this area.
 The goal of this section is to provide the reader with a thorough understanding of what replication is, why, where, and when it is needed, and how replication protocols work.

 \todo{Glossary?}

 A _distributed system_ is a collection of autonomous computing elements that appears to its users as a single coherent system [@steen2007distributed].
 To achieve this behavior, such a system needs to offer certain levels of _availability_, _consistency_, _scalability_ and _fault-tolerance_; therefore, many modern distributed systems rely heavily on replicated data stores that maintain multiple replicas of shared data [@liu2013replication].
 Depending on the replication protocol, the data is accessible to clients at any of the replicas, and these replicas communicate changes to each other using message passing.

-Thus, a distributed database is a distributed system that provides read and write access to data.
+Thus, a distributed database system is a distributed system that provides read and write access to data.
 Replication in these databases takes place to varying degrees: from simple replication of metadata and current system state to full replication of all payload data, depending on the requirements and characteristics of the system.

 Many modern applications, especially those served from the cloud, are inherently distributed.
 With edge computing, such applications can be distributed not only to nodes in one or more clusters serving many clients, but also to all of those clients participating in the edge-cloud network.
 Users of cloud applications expect the same experience independent of their geographic region and also regardless of the amount of data they produce and consume.